system76/docs/content/ending-frozen-applications.md

 Linux offers many methods to end hanging or frozen processes.
 The `gnome-system-monitor` provides a GUI process management application with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.

->Note: This article details several methods to end processes for a given scenario, but is not exhaustive or guaranteed to provide the most appropriate method for every scenario.
-Users should also keep in mind that suddenly terminating processes can result in unwanted data loss or system stability issues.
+>Caution: Suddenly terminating processes can result in unwanted data loss or system stability issues.

 ## Close Specific Applications or Windows